Child and Adolescent Mental Health Studies (2018 - 2020)

 CAMS-UA 103 Offered in the fall, spring, and summer.
 Chai, Lewis.
 4 points.

+Complementary and alternative treatments comprise the most rapidly expanding segment of American healthcare.
 Examines the role of non-conventional care in the mental wellness of children, adolescents, and young adults.
-We survey the historical, clinical, and scientific aspects of mind-body treatments, biologically based alternative therapies, spirituality, and the traditional medical systems of China and India.
-In addition, we investigate the social, political, and economic forces influencing the role and status of complementary and alternative practices in America.
+Surveys the historical, clinical, and scientific aspects of mind-body treatments, biologically based alternative therapies, spirituality, and the traditional medical systems of China and India.
+Students investigate the social, political, and economic forces influencing the role and status of complementary and alternative practices in America.

 When the Nightmare Is Real: Trauma in Childhood and Adolescence

 CAMS-UA 104 Offered in the fall, spring, and summer.
 Brown, Mathewson.
 4 points.

 Approximately three million cases of child abuse and neglect are reported in the U.S. annually, and many children experience other traumas that profoundly influence their development and health.
 Examines the neurobiological and psychological effects of trauma on children, adolescents, and families.
 Investigates the impact of physical, emotional, and sexual abuse and neglect, war, terrorism, natural disasters, bereavement, and medical illness.
 Explores the concepts of vulnerability and resilience, and discusses treatment modalities employed with traumatized youth and families.